Contrast-Security-OSS/join-the-team/challenges.md

 * Include automated tests where applicable.
 * 100% automated: Should be simple as a clone and a single command to run.

 Make sure to provide an amazing README that tells us how to setup your project.
+The ideal project will consist of cloning your GitHub repo and running a command or two.

 # Project #2: For the Java Full Stack Engineers
 The goal of this assignment is to build a small web application that will demonstrate programming skills in Java (preferrably Spring MVC), building RESTful services, the build process, as well as front-end frameworks (preferrably AngularJS).
 You need to demonstrate an understanding of ORM (preferrably Hibernate) for persistence purposes with MySQL as your data store.
 We also want to see some basic test automation (Unit and Integration).